openstack/tenks/README.md

 Getting Started
 ---------------

+Pre-Requisites
+^^^^^^^^^^^^^^

 Tenks has dependencies on Ansible roles that are hosted by Ansible Galaxy.
 Given that your virtualenv of choice is active and Ansible (>=2.6) is installed inside it, Tenks' role dependencies can be installed by `ansible-galaxy install --role-file=requirements.yml --roles-path=ansible/roles/`.

+Configuration
+^^^^^^^^^^^^^

+An override file should be created to configure Tenks.
+Any variables specified in this file will take precedence over their default settings in Tenks.
+This will allow you to set options as necessary for your setup, without needing to directly modify Tenks' variable files.
+An example override file can be found in `ansible/override.yml.example`.

+Most of the configuration you will need to do relates to variables defined in `ansible/host_vars/localhost`.
+You can set your own values for these in your override file (mentioned above).
+In addition to other options, you will need to define the types of node you'd like to be able to manage as a dict in `node_types`, as well as the desired deployment specifications in `specs`.
+Format and guidance for available options will be found within the variable file.

+Broadly, most variables in `ansible/group_vars/*` have sensible defaults which may be left as-is unless you have a particular need to configure them.
+A notable exception to this is the variable `physnet_mappings` in `ansible/group_vars/hypervisors`, which should map physical network names to the device to use for that network: this can be a network interface, or an existing OVS or Linux bridge.
+If these mappings are the same for all hosts in your `hypervisors` group, you may set a single dict `physnet_mappings` in your overrides file, and this will be used for all hosts.
+If different mappings are required for different hosts, you will need to individually specify them: for a host with hostname *myhost*, set `physnet_mappings` within the file `ansible/host_vars/myhost`.

+Deployment
+^^^^^^^^^^

 Currently, Tenks does not have a CLI or wrapper.
-A virtual cluster can be deployed by configuring the variables defined in `group_vars/*` as necessary, then calling
+A virtual cluster can be deployed by calling
-`ansible-playbook --inventory ansible/inventory ansible/deploy.yml`.
-Individual
+`ansible-playbook --inventory ansible/inventory ansible/deploy.yml --extra-vars=@override.yml`,
-sections of Tenks can be run separately by substituting `ansible/deploy.yml` in the command above with the path to the playbook you want to run.
+where `override.yml` is the path to your override file.
+The `deploy.yml` playbook includes various constituent playbooks which perform different parts of the deployment.
+An individual section of Tenks can be run separately by substituting `ansible/deploy.yml` in the command above with the path to the playbook you want to run.
 The current playbooks can be seen in the Ansible structure diagram in the *Development* section.

 Development
 -----------